atproto-tools/atproto-tools.github.io/pages/atproto tools.md

 		- use the big green button to add additional widgets such as charts or grouped tables
 		- [tutorial template](https://templates.getgrist.com/doc/woXtXUBmiN5T)
 		- https://support.getgrist.com/keyboard-shortcuts/
-- Basically, we try collect, process and present software from [various awesome-atproto lists](https://atproto-tools.getgrist.com/p2SiVPSGqbi8/main-list/p/7) around the web. id:: 677672f7-5e29-4db1-a373-b6d3fed4549a
+- Basically, we attempt to process and present links collected from [various awesome-atproto lists](https://atproto-tools.getgrist.com/p2SiVPSGqbi8/main-list/p/7) around the web. id:: 677672f7-5e29-4db1-a373-b6d3fed4549a
 	- prior art: there are already a number of similar projects.
-The difference is that we put the data into an easily extensible sqlite db with an excel-like frontend (it still supports full sql queries tho), we use only open-source, self-hostable software to do it, and we don't sell ad space.
+		- The difference is
+			- we put the data into grist, a sqlite db with an excel-like frontend (still supports full sql queries tho)
+			- we use only open-source, self-hostable software to do it
+			- and we don't sell ad space.
 		- some of the other projects:
 		  https://growbluesky.com/
 		  https://blueskystarterpack.com/